 Jennifer Rushlow is Dean of the Maverick Lloyd School for the Environment, Professor of Law, and Faculty Director of the Environmental Law Center at Vermont Law School.

-Dean Rushlow received her juris doctor from Northeastern University School of Law.
-She also earned a Master of Public Health from Tufts University School of Medicine, and a bachelor of arts from Oberlin College.
-Dean Rushlow practiced law at the non-profit advocacy organization Conservation Law Foundation (CLF), and the law firm Anderson & Kreiger, both based in Boston.
-Her practice focused on environmental and land use law, particularly climate change, agriculture, transportation, and environmental justice.
+Dean Rushlow received her Juris Doctor from Northeastern University School of Law and Master of Public Health from Tufts University School of Medicine.
+Dean Rushlow practiced law at the non-profit advocacy organization Conservation Law Foundation (CLF) and the law firm Anderson & Kreiger in Boston.
+Her practice focused on environmental and land use law, climate change, agriculture, transportation, and environmental justice.

 She was named a 2016 Lawyer of the Year by Massachusetts Lawyers Weekly for her work on the Kain case.
 Mayor Martin Walsh also honored Dean Rushlow with a Greenovate Boston Award in 2016 for her work on the Legal Food Hub.
 In 2015, she was honored by Governor Deval Patrick with an appointment to serve on the Massachusetts Zero Emission Vehicle Commission.

-Dean Rushlow’s courses taught include: Air Pollution Law and Policy, the Environmental and Natural Resources Clinic, Evidence, and Food Justice and Sustainability.
+Dean Rushlow’s courses taught include: Air Pollution Law and Policy, Climate Change and the Law, the Environmental and Natural Resources Clinic, Evidence, and Food Justice and Sustainability.